SeivaDArve/DRYa/README.md

 # DRYa
+This script is an incentive to always tweak your machine by the command line OR to automate all GUI tasks, so that you don't have to rrpeat them
+# DRYa
 "Don't + Repeat + Yourself + Application": Your personal assistant.
 Similar to Alexa, Cortana, Siri, jarvis... but as a config manager.
 Keep your tools and workflow always up to date in all your devices.
 Later domotics will be added to the project with proper documentation until it becomes Fool/noob proof.

 # Description